noyanbaykal/UIChanges/README.md

 Displays a mana bar underneath the player frame when shapeshifted into a druid form that does not use mana.
 This feature exists in WOTLK classic so this is for classic era only.
 The mana bar obeys the "Status Text Display" preference under the Interface options.

 **Party Pet Frames**
 Back in vanilla the default party frames used to show party pet frames as well.
 This feature seems to have been hidden behind a console variable and the pet power frames dropped somewhere around patch 7.0.3.
 This module enables the console variable and implements the missing power bars.
-The visibility provided might come in handy when you are in a dungeon with a hunter and see the hunters pet getting two shotted even though you don't expect anyone to be in combat or when you are forced to make a last stand and a clutch heal to a pet might make all the difference.
+The visibility provided might come in handy when you are in a dungeon with a pet class and notice through the pet frame the pet getting two shotted even though you don't expect anyone to be in combat or when you are forced to make a last stand and a clutch heal to a pet might make all the difference.

 **Ping Announcer**
 Listens to the player pinging in the mini-map on a marker with text and sends a message to chat mentioning the player's name, marker text and direction (in relation to the player).
 The module defaults to party chat, but if Control (CTRL) is pressed while the mini-map ping is sent out, the instance chat channel will be used instead.
 The instance chat channel only exists when in a battleground, arena or instance.